Millions of us are exposed to materials in our workplace that could prove dangerous to…

 - An arc blast can include an explosive energy wave that is released during an arc flash explosion.
 This wave can cause severe burns, collapse your lungs, or create noise that can damage hearing.

-- Muscle contractions, or a startle reaction, can cause a person to fall from a ladder and cause broken bones, traumatic brain injury and even death.
+- Muscle contractions, or a startle reaction, can cause a person to fall from a ladder and cause broken bones, traumatic brain injury, and even death.

 Electric injuries in the workplace

-While electrical hazards are not the leading cause of on-the-job injuries, they do contribute to more than 400 electrocutions and 4,000 injuries in the workplace annually.
+While electrical hazards are not the leading cause of on-the-job injuries, they contribute to more than 400 electrocutions and 4,000 injuries in the workplace annually.
 Electric injuries in the workplace often mean that a worker will suffer physically and financially.
 In addition, the company’s productivity may be impacted.

 The Occupational Safety and Health Administration (OSHA) identifies electricity as a long-time serious workplace hazard.
-Electrical faults are not only likely to cause injuries, but they also have the potential to cause fires or explosions making electrocution safety critical.
+Electrical faults are not only likely to cause injuries, but they also have the potential to cause fires or explosions, making electrocution safety-critical.

-Tips to work safely around electricity
+Tips for working safely around electricity

-It is imperative to understand that a person does not need to be directly working with electricity to be in contact with an electrical risk.
+It is imperative to understand that a person does not need to be directly working with electricity to contact an electrical risk.
 Regardless if the workplace setting is at a large manufacturing plant or a construction site, certain guidelines should serve as a beneficial reminder of basic electrocution safety practices.

 Other helpful steps to minimize the risk of an electric shock injury at the workplace include: